j4n1k/personal-blog/content/posts/warehouse-opt/index.md

 ### Data Preperation
 Finding item-to-storage location assignments requires historical order data.
 From this data, information such as item order frequencies or item affinity is calculated.
 For our toy problem it is sufficient to generate the data ourselves.
 In reality order data can be retrieved from a WMS or online sources like Kaggle.

-In this example we will consider a warehouse where there is an item stored at every storage locations.
-Therefore the number of storage locations and the number of items is equal.
-Now we can generate the affinity between the items.
+We first generate the affinity between the items in storage.
 We set the maximum affinity to 9, that means the highest value two items can be ordered together is 9.
 Then we loop though all the items and randomly select a value for the affinity.

 ```python
 size = len(warehouse.storage_locs)